 DIY Face Masks

 Ready to make your own face masks?
-View our free guides and videos, and shop our wide range of fabrics suitable for masks available online and in-store.
+Browse Spotlight's wide range of fabrics, materials and supplies suitable for masks, available online and in-store.

 6 items found.

 If you live in metropolitan Melbourne or Mitchell Shire, it is mandatory you wear a face mask when leaving home for one of the four essential reasons if it is going to be difficult for you to maintain 1.5 metres between yourself and others.

 - Wearing a cloth mask provides an additional physical barrier to coronavirus (COVID-19), protecting you and those around you.